sinak/stripe-blog-posts/1 - Pizzanet.md

 As Bill Higgins of Fermilab [wrote](http://cu-digest.org/CUDS6/cud6.83) to the Computer Underground Digest, “History has been made.
 Ordering pizza from your computer.
 It's the fulfillment of a hacker dream at least as old as computer networking.”

 ###Dough for cash
-It was a pivotal moment in Internet history: for the first time a major corporation (Pizza Hut was owned by PepsiCo at the time) has launched a website  to sell their wares directly to customers.
+It was a pivotal moment in Internet history: for the first time a major corporation (Pizza Hut was owned by PepsiCo at the time) launched a website  to sell their wares directly to customers.

 The idea for PizzaNet was conceived by Jon Payne of Pizza Hut and Doug Michels of SCO.
 SCO was arguably the first commercial UNIX software company and the maintainers of SCO Unix, which was used at the time to run Pizza Hut's ordering systems.